themadan/amitness.github.io/content/articles/recipes-for-refactoring-python-code.md

 Python is a batteries-included language with most utilities already present in its standard library.
 In this article, I will go over real world case studies on how to refactor python code.
 ##1.
 Test for Existence
-Consider a usecase where we need to print first element of a list.
+Consider a use-case where we need to print first element of a list.
 We check if list has elements and then print the first element.
 ```python
 a = [1, 2, 3]